 Barcelona offers much more than just a famous architect and street and one of those items is the beach!
 For beach lovers, skip the extra tower line at Sagrada Familia or take a shorter Gaudi walking tour during your one day in Barcelona and use that time to take a couple afternoon hours to hit the beaches of Barcelona.
 The ones on La Barceloneta are ideal for both sun-bathing and people-watching, plus have gorgeous views of the coastline.

-For a really spectacular view of the coast head up to the top of the new W hotel in Barcelona for a drink.
+For a really spectacular view of the coast head up to the top of the trendy W Hotel in Barcelona for a drink.

-If you have time for dinner, try a seafood Paella.
+If your day in Barcelona includes time for dinner, try a seafood Paella.
 Barcelona is right by the sea and has fresh seafood available at many restaurants and Paella is a traditional Spanish meal.
 There are many nice restaurant locations to choose from along Barcelona’s boardwalk.

-And if you are lucky enough to be in Barcelona for the night, head back to Las Ramblas for drinks and dancing – pretty Plaza Real, which has a lot of outdoor seating and is located just off of Las Ramblas, is a great place to start the night – and then let the night portion of your one day in Barcelona lead you where it may.
+If you are lucky enough to be in Barcelona for the night, head back to Las Ramblas for drinks and dancing – pretty Plaza Real, which has a lot of outdoor seating and is located just off of Las Ramblas, is a great place to start the night – and then let the night portion of your one day in Barcelona lead you where it may.
 If there’s a festival or parade in Barcelona the night you’re there, be sure to check it out — these often have a carnival feel to them and are full of color and sometimes even fire.